 So he focused upon farming and became the owner of a farm near Sainte-Foy-la-Grande.

 After World War II, when he was in his late thirties, Barret got dreams and visions, which may have troubled him, but which anyway led him to depict in sculptures what he saw in his dreams.

 They represented all kinds of holy and famous persons, but Barret also created monsters, a Martian, a Cro Magnon man and other characters.

 Many of these characters, dressed in imaginative outfits or painted in appropriate colours. were rather terrifying.

 Barret for some forty years has been making these creations, which he displayed at the farm, as far as I know in barns adjacent to the farmhouse.

-In the 1960's and 1970's people used to make a (sunday-afternoon) trip to the farm to take a look at the sculptures.
+In the 1960's and 1970's local people used to make a Sunday-afternoon trip to the farm to view the sculptures.

 Franck Barret died in 1988.

 After his death the collection became neglected, remained forgotten and since sculptures from clay are rather vulnerable, the collection was in danger of decay.

 However, when around 2005 the farm had to be sold, the family looked around for ways to save the creations or at least some of them.
 They contacted a local group of volunteers who were active in realizing a local museum.